-Our capital expenditures in 2017 consisted, and in 2018 we expect to consist of, primarily expenditures for factory capacity expansion and maintenance, cost savings projects, information systems, innovation, regulatory compliance, acquisitions, including the Green Isle Foods Ltd. acquisition and other items.
+Our capital expenditures in 2018 consisted, and in 2019 we expect to consist of, primarily expenditures for factory capacity expansion and maintenance, cost savings projects, information systems, innovation, regulatory compliance and other items.
+Capital expenditures in 2018 additionally consisted of the Goodfella's Acquisition and Aunt Bessie's Acquisition.